antonioa6608/javascript-tutorial/README.md

 creating a instance so for example const doctorAlexander = new Doctor('Alexander', 'true');
 to print out the value stored it would be something like this , console.log(doctorAlexander);

-# To conconlude : classes make your code from readable and efficent when trying to write the same code over and over.
+# To conclude : classes make your code from readable and efficent when trying to write the same code over and over.